tumakha/backend-coding-challenge/README.md

 Questions?
 ----------
 ##### I don’t want my current employer to see this!
 Bitbucket allows you to create a private fork for free.
-You’ll have to give our account - `alchemytec`ODS - access to your fork so we can see it.
+You’ll have to give our account - `alchemytec` - access to your fork so we can see it.
 No-one other than you and us will be able to see the fork.
 You can do the same with Github, but you’ll have to give them some money.

 ##### Why aren’t you using Pull Requests to review this?
 Pull Requests back to public repos are public; not cool if you’re currently employed elsewhere.
 If you don’t mind our conversation being out in the open, feel free to open a PR.